nixworks/public/news/2016/12/1/README.md

 ##### Ukrainian crisis
 ### [Ukraine starts a missile test near Crimea, annexed by Russia in 2014, while Russia puts its air-defense and naval forces in the region on high alert. ](/news/2016/12/1/ukraine-starts-a-missile-test-near-crimea-annexed-by-russia-in-2014-while-russia-puts-its-air-defense-and-naval-forces-in-the-region-on-hi.md)
-_Context: Ukraine, Russia, Ukrainian crisis, its intervention in Ukraine, Crimea_
+_Context: Russia, its intervention in Ukraine, Ukraine, Crimea, Ukrainian crisis_

 ##### Israeli-Palestinian conflict
 ### [The Israeli Ministry of Transportation orders a bus company in Beersheba to remove Arabic-language advertisements on their buses following complaints from several Jewish residents. ](/news/2016/12/1/the-israeli-ministry-of-transportation-orders-a-bus-company-in-beersheba-to-remove-arabic-language-advertisements-on-their-buses-following-c.md)